Queens Technical HS Grading Policy

 **A poor performance on a final assessment should serve as a red flag that the student may need intervention.
 Opportunities for re-teaching/re-learning should continue while the opportunity for re-grading may not.

-Grades in courses and further teacher feedback is available to students and families via www.pupilpath.com.
+Grades in courses and further teacher feedback is available to via TeachHub (students) and the NYC Schools Account (families).
 Login information is distributed to students and is available by contacting the school.

 Marking Period and End of Semester Grading: